S'pore-HK travel bubble won't start if Covid-19 threshold is breached

-Responding to a question about how the recent spike in community cases here may affect the travel bubble, which will allow quarantine-free travel between the two cities from May 26, Education Minister Lawrence Wong said on Friday (April 30) that Singapore will continue to apply the mechanism of the seven-day moving average, as agreed by both parties.
+Responding to a question about how the recent spike in community cases here may affect the travel bubble, which will allow quarantine-free travel between the two cities from May 26, Education Minister Lawrence Wong said yesterday that Singapore will continue to apply the mechanism of the seven-day moving average, as agreed by both parties.

 "If it starts, but along the way the threshold is breached, then it may well be suspended," said Mr Wong, who is co-chair of the multi-ministry task force tackling Covid-19.